 Elementor WordPress Plugin

 Elementor website builder WordPress plugin offers both free and premium versions.
-It’s a drag-and-drop web builder, very user-friendly with nice templates. and you can customise all parts of your website.
-It might feel a little bit overwhelming at first, but don’t get discouraged, as it will get easier the more you use it.
+It’s a drag-and-drop web builder, very user-friendly with lovely templates. and you can customise all parts of your website.
+It might feel a little bit overwhelming at first but don’t get discouraged, as it will get easier the more you use it.

 WordPress Plugins You Should Seriously Consider!

 I’m not going to tell you about the must-use plugins because the list will depend on your blog’s needs, however, some plugins are crucial to keeping your website secure and fast as well as helping you rank higher on Google.

 The Essential WordPress Plugins

 - Yoast All-in-one SEO solution for WordPress.
 It comes in both free and premium versions.
 I strongly advise that you familiarise yourself with their ultimate SEO guide

 - Titan Antispam & Security.
 Great spam blocker, that’s how it started and that’s what I use it for, but the premium version also includes security features.

 - Contact Form 7 is a very popular WordPress plugin that automatically creates a basic contact form for you.

 4. BulletProof Security – what can’t the plugin do?!
 It takes one click to secure your WP folders, fix issues with other plugins, take care of login security and monitoring, and so much more.
 I use the free version but as it’s the case with most plugins, there is also a pro version available.